yjshen/db-paper-catalog/README.md

 VLDB12:SharedDB: Killing One Thousand Queries With One Stone

-vldb12:Opening the Black Boxes in Data Flow Optimization
+VLDB12:Opening the Black Boxes in Data Flow Optimization

 VLDB12:PET: Reducing Database Energy Cost via Query Optimization

+SIGMOD12:Holistic Optimization by Prefetching Query Results

+SIGMOD12:Query Optimization in Microsoft SQL Server PDW

+SIGMOD12:Recurring Job Optimization in Scope

+SIGMOD12:Adaptive Optimizations of Recursive Queries in Teradata

+SIGMOD12:From X100 to Vectorwise: Opportunities, Challenges and Things Most Researchers Do Not Think About

 ICDE12:Learning-based Query Performance Modeling and Prediction